 IT Security

-IT security: Recognizing and countering the human security gap
+IT security: Recognizing and countering human error as a security vulnerability

-Ensuring a secure IT system is critical for any business.
-But despite the latest technologies, humans remain the biggest security vulnerability on all systems.
-This is because, as the actual control center of the machine, humans have the power to open the door to attacks on the system or effectively block them.
+Ensuring a secure IT system is crucial for every company.
+However, despite state-of-the-art technologies, humans remain the biggest security vulnerability in all systems.
+As the actual control center of the machine, humans have the power to open the door to attacks on the system or effectively block them.
 In this blog article, we show how companies can effectively counter the human security gap.

 -